 5. Hook a Barra

-Whether you're a keen fisherman, eager beginner, or looking for a fun way to spend a day with the family, make sure to stop by Hook A Barra, just half an hour's drive north of Port Douglas at Wonga Beach.
+Whether you're a keen fisherman, an eager beginner, or looking for a fun way to spend a day with the family, make sure to stop by Hook A Barra, just half an hour's drive north of Port Douglas at Wonga Beach and a great way to break up the Great Barrier Reef Drive to Cape Tribulation or the Daintree River.

 Here, you'll find a beautiful 49-hectare property wedged between the ancient Daintree and the Coral Sea.
 This small, locally-run business here organises one of FNQ's best land-based fishing activities.
 Here, travellers can have a go at hooking big silver beauties including rare Albino, Speckled (Panda), and Gold Barramundi.